vmtk/vmtk-old-website/Tutorials/GettingStarted.md

 + **Resize the cube** by left-clicking and dragging the little spheres (handles) on the faces of the cube.
 + **Normal interaction** with the image planes is still active, so you can still move them as explained before.

-When satisfied with the VOI, press q or e.
+When satisfied with the VOI, press q.

 At this point the image volume will be clipped with the region selection cube (widget) and the new volume will be displayed in the render window.
-You can now: 1) quit by pressing q or e in which case the result is then piped to the vmtkimagewriter instance, or 2) go on by pressing i once again and defining another VOI.
+You can now: 1) quit by pressing q in which case the result is then piped to the vmtkimagewriter instance, or 2) go on by pressing i once again and defining another VOI.
 If you decide that you don't want to define another VOI but have already pressed i to activate the region selection tool, press i one more time to remove the selection widget from the render window.
-Pressing q or e now will quit without clipping.
+Pressing q now will quit without clipping.

 ## Surface extraction using Marching Cubes